A Generalized Framework for Video Instance Segmentation: Related Works

-Query-based object detection models~\cite{DETR, Deformable-DETR} have been adopted to query-based multi-object tracking (MOT) models~\cite{TrackFormer, MOTR, MeMOT}, that track objects across frames in the form of bounding boxes~\cite{SGT}, with \emph{track queries} representing tracked instances in a video.
-TrackFormer~\cite{TrackFormer} follows the DETR-like architecture where newly appeared objects in a video are detected with object queries, but track queries are used to re-identify target objects which were detected and tracked in previous frames.
-MeMOT~\cite{MeMOT} and MOTR~\cite{MOTR} also adopt track queries.
-Although the training method of TrackFormer is limited to only two adjacent frames, they~\cite{MOTR, MeMOT} improve the training scheme with multiple frames and propose extra modules utilizing previous track queries for effective modeling of long-range temporal relations.
-However, these models entail complex heuristics with several handcrafted threshold values since both object and track queries are responsible for detecting objects in a scene, leading to duplicate detections.
+\textbf{Query-based Trackers}~\cite{TrackFormer, MOTR, MeMOT} adopted query-based object detectors~\cite{DETR, Deformable-DETR} to track objects across frames with bounding boxes~\cite{SGT}.
+TrackFormer~\cite{TrackFormer} follows a DETR-like architecture where newly appeared objects in a video are detected with object queries, but track queries are used to re-identify target objects which were detected and tracked in previous frames.
+MeMOT~\cite{MeMOT} and MOTR~\cite{MOTR} also utilized track queries, but they enhance the training approach compared to TrackFormer by incorporating multiple frames and introducing additional modules that make use of previous track queries.
+Nonetheless, these models entail complex heuristics with several handcrafted threshold values since both object and track queries are responsible for detecting objects in a scene, leading to duplicate detections.

+\textbf{Clip-based Tracker}~\cite{TrackByClip} proposed a novel approach to improve long-term association by reformulating the standard tracking-detection scheme as a clip-to-clip matching problem.
+Their observations are in line with our own, which suggest that focusing on inter-clip association is important for effectively utilizing temporal information.